-Implications of the Recent Uptick in UDAAP Activity
+Implications of Recent UDAAP Updates

 It has been almost ten years since the Dodd-Frank Wall Street Reform and Consumer Protection Act (DFA) prohibited the use of unfair, deceptive and abusive acts or practices (UDAAP) by providers of consumer financial products and services or other related service providers.
 And yet, UDAAP, especially its abusive prong, continues to confuse those who are subject to it.